idealistworld/team-1-muse-backend/README.md

 ### User Endpoints

-- `POST /users` - Create a new user object
+- `POST /users` - Create a new user object.
+Has business logic to check if it's a valid subscription type.
 - `GET /users` - Return all of the users from the users table (these are the end users, not creators)
 - `GET /users/[user_id]` - Returns the user object with that user_id
 - `POST /users/follow` - Create a new follow record.
 Has business logic to not allow multiple follows for same person as well as follow limits by subscription tier.